awsdocs/amazon-athena-user-guide/doc_source/cross-account-permissions.md

 The following procedures describe how to grant each of these permissions\.

-**To grant access to the bucket in Account A to the user in Account B**
+**To grant access to the bucket in account a to the user in account b**
 + From Account A, [review the S3 bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) and confirm that there is a statement that allows access from the account ID of Account B\.

   For example, the following bucket policy allows `s3:GetObject` access to the account ID 111122223333: